costicaaa/hugo-blog/content/posts/creating-a-free-blogging-system-quick-guide/index.md

 First, I need to [create a new page](https://github.com/costicaaa/hugo-blog/commit/4a32eb3b5b8056681d53eefec48509e4b897db6b) that will contain the `Firebase` shortcodes, and with some explanation of how the subscription mechanism works.

 Btw, if you want to test how this works, here's the [page](https://costica.dev/subscribe).
-Yes, this actually tricks you into making you subscribe :japanese_ogre:.
+Yes, this actually tricks you into making you subscribe.

 ##### 6. Pipeline setup